9717/kiranaStore_prediction/README.md

 # RESULTS

 By looking at the r^2 value of the algorithms, we get the best result with random forest regressor , so I used it to predict the values of target value, using the x_test data points.
 And later comparing it with the actual values of the target variable i.e. y_test.
-Then I created a dataframe having the actual values and predicted values of the target data point and also calculated their residual value (actual values - predicted values).
-And we got results as following :
+Then I created a dataframe having the actual values and predicted values of the target data point and also calculated their residual value (actual values - predicted values). you can see in the prediction report .